-You view a property and you read in the sales brochure that the Amsterdam bidding system is used.
-What is this and how does it work?
+You go to view a property and you read in the sales brochure that the Amsterdam bidding system is used.
+What does this mean and how does it work?

 - purchase price including buyer costs